 During the day, guest rooms serve as the living room where you may enjoy chatting over tea and a Japanese sweet (both of which you will normally find in your room), or just relaxing in your yukata.
 Some ryokans have legless chairs that allow comfortable seating.
 A pair of regular chairs and a small table are typically found in your room as well.
-At bedtime, your guest room undergoes a transformation into a bedroom.
-Your warm and comfortable futon mattress is spread out on the tatami floor by a maid.
+At bedtime, your guest room undergoes a transformation into a bedroom, when a warm and comfortable futon mattress is spread out on the tatami floor by a maid.

 Traditional Japanese food, featured at ryokans, has a well-earned reputation for being healthy, delicious, and served with a wonderful presentation.
 During your ryokan visit, your palate – as well as your senses – are in for a treat.
 Meals of local specialties are set according to the season and are served “Kaiseki” style, which means there are many dishes with smaller portions instead of one main entree.
 Rice and miso soup will, of course, accompany the meal, and you can always expect green tea to be served.
 Your meals will be served in your room or in a central dining room.